cms-hh/inference_tools/dhi/scripts/README_postfit_plots.md

 - "datacard_original": the datacard.root file with shapes for that bin (what goes along with datacard.txt)
 - "bin_name_original" : For some analyses the bin can be in a folder inside the datacard.root , if this is the case put the name of this folder.
 If there is no internal folder, just put "none".
+- "norm_X_range": Normalize the X-axis using this range.
+It is superseed if you give "datacard_original".
+Usefull for the cases where the analysis provides directly the workspace, instead of shapes.
 - Y-axis of the shapes distributions (top pad) : "minY" / "maxY"
 - Y-axis of the bottom pad for prefit plot: "minYerr", "maxYerr"
 - Y-axis of the bottom pad for postfit plot: "minYerr_postfit", "maxYerr_postfit" (if it is not given it will use the ones for prefit, defined above)